priyam-hub/Inside-Medium/README.md

 C:\Users\<Your_Username>\.kaggle\kaggle.json
 ```

-#### Step - 4: Create a .env file in the root directory to add Credentials
+#### Step - 4: Create a .env file in the root directory to add Credentials or (Change the filename ".sample_env" to ".env")

 ```bash
 KAGGLE_USERNAME = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxx"